 There are some limitations with a strictly in-house approach.
 Businesses with limited budgets and resources may not be able to keep up with the heightened costs of insourcing.
 Building (and rebuilding) a team from the ground up is often time-consuming and very expensive.
 Should you choose the wrong personnel, the costs may be even more severe.

-Businesses should perform a rigorous review of overall legal workflow/activities/tasks requirements to determine which would benefit from being outsourced to an alternative legal services provider (ALSP).
-Proprietary or elevated risk work may be best suited for an internal legal staff, whereas recurring and commodity-type services such as completing and filing forms with state and local agencies, document retrievals from state and local agencies, filing and maintaining business licenses and entity compliance monitoring may be best handled by a more cost-effective solution such as an ALSP.
+Businesses should perform a rigorous review of overall legal workflow/activities/tasks requirements to determine which would benefit from being outsourced to a legal services provider.
+Proprietary or elevated risk work may be best suited for an internal legal staff, whereas recurring and commodity-type services such as completing and filing forms with state and local agencies, document retrievals from state and local agencies, filing and maintaining business licenses, and entity compliance monitoring may be best handled by a more cost-effective solution such as a legal service provider.

-There are a variety of situations in which an ALSP makes sense.
-If an organization is under a strict deadline and lacks the time or expertise to complete the task, an ALSP could prove helpful.
-If the cost of doing business externally is less expensive than an internal option, an ALSP may be the right choice.
-Outsourcing allows firms to dip into a global talent pool.
+There are a variety of situations where legal outsourcing makes sense.
+If an organization is under a strict deadline and lacks the time or expertise to complete the task, a service provider could prove helpful.
+If the cost of doing business externally is less expensive than an internal option, a legal service provider may be the right choice.
+Outsourcing allows firms to dip into an experienced talent pool.

 Outsourcing also allows a company to focus on their core business.
 It’s perfectly designed to fill in the gaps for high-volume seasonal work and provides immediate expertise without a long-term commitment.